 Category: Drinking Water & Wastewater

 Water and wastewater rate setting is one of local government’s most important environmental and public health responsibilities.
-The EFC and the Hawai’i Department of Health Safe Drinking Water Branch conducted surveys of what water and wastewater utilities in the state … Continued
+The Ohio Environmental Protection Agency surveyed what utilities in Ohio charge for rates.
+The EFC compiles the rates data with information on utilities’ Enterprise … Continued